 - 1. A PSTN phone originates a call to a Verizon Business IP Trunking service number. - 2.
 The PSTN routes the call to the Verizon Business IP Trunking service network. - 3.
 The Verizon Business IP Trunking service routes the call to the Avaya SBCE. - 4.
-The Avaya SBCE performs any necessary SIP header modifications and routes the call to Session Manager. - 5.
-Session Manager applies any necessary SIP header adaptations and digit conversions, and based on configured Routing Policies, determines where the call should be routed next.
-In this case, Session Manager routes the call to Experience Portal. - 6.
-Experience Portal matches the called party number to a VXML and/or CCXML application script, answers the call, and handles the call according to the directives specified in the application.
-In this scenario, the application sufficiently meets the caller's needs or requests, and thus the call does not need to be transferred to Communication Manager.
+The Avaya SBCE performs SIP Network Address Translation (NAT) and any necessary SIP header modifications and routes the call to Session Manager. - 5.
+Session Manager applies any necessary SIP header adaptations and digit conversions, and based on configured Network Routing Policies, determines where the call should be routed next.
+In this case, Session Manager routes the call to Communication Manager.
+Communication Manager routes the call to a station. - 6.
+The station answers the call and then transfers it to a new PSTN destination.
+Communication Manager initiates a new call back out to Session Manager, the Avaya SBCE, and to the Verizon Business IP Trunking service.
+Communication Manager redirects the call using a SIP REFER message when the transfer is completed by the station.
+The REFER message specifies the active call to replace and is routed back through Session Manager on to the Avaya SBCE.
+The Avaya SBCE sends the REFER to the Verizon network. - 7.
+Verizon Business IP Trunking service replaces the call with the alternate destination specified in the REFER and connects the calling party to the alternate party directly. - 8.
+Verizon Business IP Trunking service clears the existing calls to Communication Manager.